 BOOKS IN PRINT

 - Life after Death – Metropolitan Heirotheos.
 He addresses heaven, hell, toll houses, universal salvation, purgatory, and several other topics.
-A most excellent read.
+It’s one of the best books on this topic.

 LESS REPUTABLE RESOURCES

 I have removed the two resources by Fr.
 Michael Azkoul and Lazar Puhalo from my page.
 Originally, my intent was to provide the varying points of view on this topic.
-However, my desire has always been to be on the path of truth, even if I don’t like the truth I have discovered, even if it makes me uncomfortable.
-The resources I had listed in this section neglected, distorted, and even lied about many of the teachings of the church in order to make people feel more comfortable.
+However, my desire has always been to be on the path of truth, even if I don’t like the truth I have discovered.
+The resources I had listed in this section neglected or distorted many teachings of the church.